-We live in a world which runs on projects.
-Everyday life projects may entail planning an office move, organising a major conference, developing a new product or implementing a quality system.
-Indeed, managing and leading projects are essential life skills, managerial skills and career skills.
+We live in a world that runs on projects.
+Everyday life projects may entail planning an office move, organising a major conference, developing a new product, or implementing a quality system.
+Indeed, managing and leading projects are essential life, managerial, and career skills.

-There are 5 core skills in managing projects well.
+There are five core skills in managing projects well.
 Every real project management professional or anyone who manages projects will benefit by mastering these skills to advance their careers.

-Effective delegators know how to accurately describe the desired outcome; communicate expectations; provide a possible path and give team members accountability for the results.
+Effective delegators know how to describe the desired outcome accurately; communicate expectations; provide a possible path and give team members accountability for the results.
 Failing to grow as a delegator seriously restricts many managers who never rise above the level of their own personal productivity.
 Tools like work breakdown structure and competency matrix are enablers for the project manager.

-The project manager needs to know how to assemble the right people to get the job done.
-He or she has to maximize their potentials and contributions with a very good understanding of team dynamics.
+Project managers need to know how to assemble the right people to get the job done.
+They have to maximize their potential and contributions with a very good understanding of team dynamics.

-Most project managers use the RASCI chart to break out work needs, then build a position description, and recruit the most qualified people into those positions.
+Most project managers use the RASCI chart to break out work needs, then build a position description and recruit the most qualified people for those positions.
 There is, however, another effective way to staff larger teams.
-It involves recruiting the smartest and most productive people, and then getting them to play to their strengths.
+It involves recruiting the smartest and most productive people and then getting them to play to their strengths.

 The entire concept of managing one’s boss can be a tricky proposition.
 Some people naturally excel at this, but for the rest of us, it’s an important skill to cultivate.

-With proper change management controls and decision making levels, we can ensure necessary changes are identified and implemented with all options considered.
-Escalation processes can be built in to facilitate the communication of the changes at all levels.
+With proper change management controls and decision-making levels, we can ensure necessary changes are identified and implemented with all options considered.
+Escalation processes can be built to facilitate the communication of the changes at all levels.

-A well prepared schedule, with proper use of planning tools, allow us to detect early when a project is running late.
+A well-prepared schedule, with proper use of planning tools, allows us to detect early when a project is running late.
 When we fall behind, the course of action is for the project manager to effectively apply the various options to bring the project back on track.

 ABOUT THE AUTHOR